SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Whatsapp
 Talk about whatsapp group chats and why you need an admins only sessions group. also advertising other group events stance
+The default stance assumed by juniors is that you can send anything you want (especially once the group transitions into random spam).
+Pre-2023, the debsoc group was for formal messages only.
+For the year after that, everything was allowed, except for marketing posts

 If you reached here, I admire your effort and commitment to the Debsoc, to read my ginormous Yap.